1Password/solutions/1password/migration/PPS/README.md

 - **Vault titles must be unique in a 1Password account.** If a vault with the computed title already exists, the script reuses it instead of creating a duplicate.
-- **Attachments:** only the first file attached to a KeePass entry is imported, as the item's single Document file, and only for entries classified as Document.
+- **Attachments:** only the first file attached to an export entry is imported, as the item's single Document file, and only for entries classified as Document.
 Attachments on entries of other categories aren't currently uploaded as field-level files.
 - **Address fields** are stored as plain text (street/city/etc. as separate text fields) rather than 1Password's structured Address field type, to keep the mapping simple and predictable.
-- KeePass's `TOTPDigits`/`TOTPPeriod`/etc. settings (as opposed to an actual seed) carry over into the KeePass metadata section if present, since 1Password derives digit/period info from the TOTP seed or `otpauth://` URI itself.
+- Export `TOTPDigits`/`TOTPPeriod`/etc. settings (as opposed to an actual seed) carry over into the Export metadata section if present, since 1Password derives digit/period info from the TOTP seed or `otpauth://` URI itself.
 - **Re-running an import** against the same export will reuse existing vaults